Terbufos: Toxicity

-General Toxicity
+General toxicity

-Terbufos can enter the body through dermal absorption (skin contact), by inhalation or ingestion of the compound.
+Terbufos can enter the body through dermal absorption (skin contact), inhalation or ingestion of the compound.
 Studies have suggested that the human NOEL ≥0.009 mg/m^3.

-Metabolite Toxicity
+Metabolite toxicity

 Two metabolites of terbufos have been tested for toxicity.
 Terbufos sulfoxide and terbufos sulfone both inhibited cholinesterase activity, but did not cause any mortalities in beagle dogs.

-Health Effects
+Health effects

 Acute effects

 Terbufos can induce death by causing an acute cholinergic crisis (ACC).
 Due to the irreversible inhibition of the AChE enzyme by the compound, acetylcholine (ACh) can no longer be sufficiently broken down by the AChE.
 This results in excess ACh, which causes overstimulation of the neuromuscular junction.
-The inhibiting effect of terbufos on AChE works on the peripheral muscarinic, nicotinic synapses and the central nervous system.
+The inhibiting effect of terbufos on AChE works on the peripheral muscarinic, nicotinic synapses and central nervous system.
 The onset of an ACC can vary from minutes to multiple hours post-exposure.

 Symptoms of a terbufos induced ACC result in muscarinic (diaphoresis, vomiting, miosis, salivation), nicotinic (pallor and muscle weakness with respiratory failure) and CNS poisoning (headache, dizziness, altered level of consciousness) symptoms.
 The toxic effects can be managed by early recognition of terbufos poisoning, rapid decontamination and treatment with atropine or oxime compounds.

 Long-term effects

-Long term exposure effects which are specific for terbufos (effects generally associated with Organophosphates (OP's) not included) are: The development of Lung cancer, Leukemia and non-Hodgkin lymphoma (NHL) overall, as well as specific NHL subtypes.
-In males an increase in aggressive prostate cancer has been also been observed, while in females a non-significant increase in breast cancer can be seen.
+Long term exposure effects which are specific for terbufos (effects generally associated with organophosphates (OPs) not included) are the development of lung cancer, leukemia and non-Hodgkin lymphoma (NHL) overall, as well as specific NHL subtypes.
+In males an increase in aggressive prostate cancer has also been observed, while in females a non-significant increase in breast cancer can be seen.

 No genotoxic effects were detected in vitro and in vivo.
 No developmental abnormalities were noted in research, but a reduced fetal body weight was observed in mammals.

+2024 deaths in South Africa

+Terbufos was identified as the cause of the deaths of 22 South African residents, including the highly publicised deaths of six children below the age of 10 from Naledi, Soweto.
+Though restricted for agricultural and not domestic usage in South Africa, terbufos and similar highly toxic substances are considered more effective than regulated options and can be found being sold by informal connivence stores, locally referred to as "spaza shops".
+As of January 2025, no link had been made between a specific shop and the deaths and the investigation had not determined whether the terbufos was locally produced or illegally imported.

 Detection

 The amount of metabolites, caused by hydrolysis in vivo of an organophosphate compound such as terbufos, can be detected in the urine using gas chromatography and combined gas chromatography/mass spectrometry (GC-MC).
 Usually it is necessary to preserve the sample of the urine by addition of chloroform, to concentrate or extract the metabolites and to convert them to suitably-volatile derivatives.
 The detection can be useful to determine patterns of exposure.
-But the levels of metabolite alone cannot be considered a guide to hazard.
+However, the levels of metabolite alone cannot be considered a guide to hazard.